Estimated reading time: 3 minutes, 25 seconds

 As shopper trends continue to evolve and emerge, supermarket retailers strive to meet customers’ changing needs and understand their behaviours.
 Whether it’s understanding how shoppers plan or execute their grocery experience, attaining a deeper look into habits behind a customer can enable businesses to deliver value.
 With consumer trends and generational differences becoming more prominent, it is imperative for retailers to prepare for the changes that follow.

-This article is based on Glow’s free Australian Shopping Habits & Retail Sentiment 2017 industry report.
+This article is based on Glow’s free Australian Shopping Habits & Retail Sentiment 2017 Dynamic Report.

 Sign up free today to view this full research report and the underlying response data set for you to slice and dice on the Glow platform.
 Uncover new insights to innovate your story telling and preview other industry and category reports from Glow’s consumer research repository.